Notes from the front of 09-12-16

-By Jane West
+By Paul Roberts and Jane West

 By Nicky Dempsey and Jane West

 It is little more than a year and a half until the next general election and already the main issues in each party’s campaign are being delineated.